dhruv86org/licus_mcp_chatbot/decisions.md

 ---

-### 2. LLM Choice: Google Gemini 2.0 Flash
+### 2. LLM Choice: OpenRouter with GPT-4o-mini

-**Decision:** Use `gemini-2.0-flash-exp` as the language model.
+**Decision:** Use OpenRouter with `openai/gpt-4o-mini` model.

 **Rationale:**
-- Cost-effective (significantly cheaper than GPT-4)
-- Native function calling support
+- Reliable function/tool calling support (required for MCP integration)
 - Fast response times suitable for customer support
-- Free tier available for development/testing
-- Multi-turn conversation support
+- OpenAI-compatible API makes integration simple
+- High-quality responses from a capable model
+- Consistent availability and performance

 **Trade-offs:**
-- Experimental model may change behavior
-- Slightly less capable than larger models for complex reasoning
+- Not free (but very affordable at ~$0.15/1M input tokens)
+- Depends on third-party service (OpenRouter)

+**Update (Dec 2024):** Switched from Llama 3.2 free tier to GPT-4o-mini due to lack of tool/function calling support in the free Llama model.
+GPT-4o-mini provides reliable tool calling which is essential for MCP integration.

 ---